 Since this process involves many steps, it should be done under the supervision of an expert.
 Many companies provide such service at an affordable cost in most of the countries. ‘

-Before you decide for fumigating your house, it is important to understand what do termites look like?
+Before you decide on fumigating your house, it is important to understand what do termites look like?
 Since termites may resemble ants and other insects in many ways, make sure you have spotted termites in your house.

-Usually, fumigation process takes between 3-4 nights.
+Usually, the fumigation process takes between 3-4 nights.
 The fumigation expert will seal your house using tents and tarps and release the fumigating chemical into the enclosed space.

 The expert fumigator will make fumigation decision after making appropriate calculations, to determining the chemical required, after considering the targeted pest, size of the house and the prevalent temperature.